ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/sdks/presence-sdk/index.md

 {% highlight swift %}
 extension ViewController: PresenceLoginDelegate {
+  //Mandatory methods that the confirming class has to implement. ----------

-  ///- parameter succeeded: Returns `true` if the user granted app access/logged in.
+  ///Method is invoked if the user granted app access/logged in.
-  ///- parameter error: If available, an `NSError` object is returned.
-Defaults is `nil`. func onLoginSuccessful(_ succeeded:Bool, error:NSError?)
+  ///- parameter backendName: Name of the backend this callback event is associated with. func onLoginSuccessful(backendName: PresenceLogin.BackendName)

   ///User dismissed login window via the Cancel button func onLoginCanceled()